jazzc001/CV/README.md

 # Jasmine Cheung
 ***
 [Skills](#tech-skills) | [Current Projects](#projects) | [Education](#education) | [Experience](#experience) | [Interests](#interests) | [Contact](#contact) |
 [Portfolio](https://jasminecheung.netlify.app/)

-A dedicated full-stack junior web developer who carries logical thinking to overcome challenges, write clean codes and build responsive apps.
-My background involves tremendous of decision making, team collaboration and planning works.
-I love programming in the way that it teaches me how to think and develop authentic life skills.
-It plays an art form where people provide creative solutions to current projects in their own ways.
-This is also how technology evolves.
+I am a dedicated full-stack software engineer who carries logical thinking to overcome challenges, write fully tested and extensible codes as well as to build scalable apps.
+My backgrounds in both professional sports field and recruitment industry involve tremendous of decision making, team collaboration and planning works which built a solid ground of various soft skills including self-initiative, structural-learning and problem solving.

-Having recently completed the intensive 12 weeks of [Makers Academy](https://github.com/makersacademy), I have grown from an interested amateur coder into a competent and confident junior developer.
+Having recently completed an intensive 12 weeks of [Makers Academy](https://github.com/makersacademy), I have grown from an interested amateur coder into a competent and confident junior developer with fast learning skill to quickly ramp up on new technologies and domains.

-I am currently looking to take on a career in the tech scene of London, where I can further expand my knowledge in Full-Stack and Back End development and Architecture design.
+I am currently looking to take on a career in the tech scene of London, where I can further expand my knowledge in Full-Stack and Back End development.
 ***

 ### <a name="tech-skills"> Tech Skills</a>

-- Ruby, Rspec, Sinatra, Capybara
-- JavaScript, Jest, Node.js, Express, React
-- HTML, CSS, Handlebars
+•	**Languages and Frameworks:** Ruby, Sinatra, Capybara, JavaScript, Node.js, Express, React, HTML, CSS, Handlebars
+•	**Testing Libraries:** Rspec, React Testing Library, Cypress, Jest
-- SQL, Postgres, TablePlus, MongoDB, MongoDB Compass, Mongoose
+•	**Database and Related Tech:** SQL, Postgres, TablePlus, MongoDB, MongoDB Compass, Mongoose
-- Command Line, Git, GitHub
+•	**Development Tech:** Command Line, Git, GitHub, Travis CI, Postman
-- Travis CI
+•	**Development Methodologies:** Agile methodologies, TDD, BDD, Object oriented programming, Systematic Debugging, Data-structures and Algorithms

 ### <a name="soft-skills"> Soft Skills</a>

-- **Quick Study**
-- **Adaptable**
-- **Creative**
-- **Inquisitive**
-- **Attention to detail**
-- **Enthusiastic**
-- **Team-player**
-- **Commitment**
+•	**Team Collaborator:** Cultivated in team sports for almost 2 decades, I value effectively communication on requesting and receiving feedback.
+Applying those skills in the bootcamp’s projects, I have proactively gained the feedback from teammates and listened to their approaches on certain problems which has successfully come up with agreed solutions without escalating disagreements into conflicts.
+•	**Adaptability:** Back to the time as a recruiter, I was promoted from a junior consultant to a team lead.
+I managed to keep hitting my deal records whilst to coach new joiners.
+Being adapted to greater responsibilities, I have expanded my pressure tank of organising workloads.
+This makes the forthcoming challenges, like learning new languages and technologies, become less intimidating.
+•	**Initiative:**  During the time in recruitment field, I took entrepreneurship on onboarding new clients consistently and converted to profitable deals which echoed business’ commercial aims.
+This gave me a strong arm in Makers where we are responsible to our own learning curve and pace.
+•	**Problem Solving and Attention to detail:** Having taken one of the hardest subject, econometrics, in university, I am trained to solve the same problem with different perspectives systematically.
+Following this practice, in the project Sportify, my main contribution was on setting up the server and backend codes which involves RESTful API, database modelling, packages installations and etc.  I took into account of time and space management on each code which made the app scalable and readable.

 ***